zejdi/WeatherApp/README.md

     - **Open** → to open an existing project
 ---

+## 3. Add your WEATHER_APP_ID inside the local.properties

+- For the project to run it needs also the WEATHER_APP_ID
+- which you can get it from https://home.openweathermap.org/api_keys
+- after you have created an account on the website, the key
+- enables the app to get the weather data it requires.
+---

-## 3. Connect a Device or Start an Emulator
+## 4. Connect a Device or Start an Emulator

 ### ✅ Real Device